How a Biden presidency could advance transgender rights — and lead to backlash

 But on Nov.
-7, when major news outlets called the election for Biden, the transgender community watched as the president-elect specifically mentioned them in his victory speech, the first U.S. president-elect in history to do so.
+7, when major news outlets called the election for Joe Biden, the transgender community watched as the president-elect specifically mentioned them in his victory speech, the first U.S. president-elect in history to do so.

 “All of a sudden, they slept well that night,” Harris, who is a transgender man, said his clients told him.
 “A weight had been lifted that they didn’t even realize was so heavy.”

-It was only one word, but the mention of the transgender community in Biden’s acceptance speech was a symbolic shift from a presidential administration that has spent the past four years repeatedly erasing protections for transgender people — in health care, in federal employment, in federal prisons, in homeless shelters and other housing services receiving federal funds.
+It was only one word, but the mention of the transgender community in Biden’s acceptance speech was a symbolic shift from a presidential administration that has spent the past four years repeatedly erasing protections for transgender people — in health care, federal employment, federal prisons, homeless shelters and other housing services receiving federal funds.

 The Trump administration has banned transgender members of the military and rescinded Obama-era guidance that offered protections for transgender students.
 It has declared that the federal Title IX rules require schools to ban transgender students from participating in school sports corresponding to their gender identity.